chris-remus/althea-zone/README.md

 ### Step 2

+Make sure you are running gaia version [TBD - Jehan, what version and can you please link to it?].

 Stop any existing `gaiad` process and run `gaiad export --for-zero-height --height=<forking block from step 1 above> > altheatest3_genesis_export.json`

 ### Step 3